 Psi Chi and the Psychology Club are academic groups devoted to professional development.
 We focus on the “outside the classroom” skills that are essential when it’s time to apply for competitive jobs, internships, and grad-school spots.
 For example, we hold workshops about understanding graduate school, writing good personal statements, finding opportunities for research experience, and crushing interviews for jobs and grad schools.

 We also invite guest speakers from UNCG and the Greensboro community to talk about popular career options in psychology that many PSY majors haven’t considered.
 Recent and upcoming speakers, for example, have described careers in industrial-organizational psychology, social work, school psychology, and addictions counseling.

 Finally, our groups are an opportunity to develop as leaders.
 Psi Chi elects new officers each year, and we encourage Psi Chi members to think about jumping in and getting involved.
 Our groups also engage in community service and volunteer activities.

-To join, first download and fill out this brief application (PDF format):
+To join, first fill out this brief online form:

 Psi Chi is the International Honors Society for Psychology.
 There are some membership requirements, described below.
 Students who don’t yet meet the requirements for Psi Chi should join the Psychology Club.
 The two groups do all their activities together, and it is never too early to focus on networking and professional development.